 |Study Period||Start date||Census date||WW date||End date|

-Assess human factor issues in the maritime environment and develop an
+- Assess human factor issues in the maritime environment and develop an appropriate response.

-Examine a maritime accident and illustrate the causes using a theoretical model
+- Examine a maritime accident and illustrate the causes using a theoretical model of accident causation

 Online unit.
 Recommended 180 minutes independent learning weekly.

 |Assessment||Analysis assignment 3 (20%)|Analysis Assignment 2 (30%)|Analysis Assignment 1 (50%)|